speers26/Linear-Waves-and-Base-Shear-Estimation-/README.md

-# Linear Waves and Base Shear Estimation-
+# Linear Waves and Base Shear Estimation

 Repository for wavesim package.
 Allows for the simulation of short term wave variability for given sea-state conditions, and the estimation of resulting maximum base shear response distributions on stick structures.